**See further updates below.

 - How can we establish best practices in knowledge management, particularly with regard to retaining SVP knowledge and learnings, to develop a stronger “institutional memory”?

-The Committee consists of Robin Louis (chair), Ron Klopfer, Norm Francis, Marnie Goldenberg, Meagan Sutton, and Kevin Moorhead.
+The Committee consists of Robin Louis (chair), Ron Klopfer, Norm Francis, Marnie Goldenberg, and Meagan Sutton.